jfrancis42/gpsd-lisp/README.md

 CL-USER>
 ```

-The officially supported method for getting your current location is to call (get-current-location), which returns an object containing your location (as well as a great deal of other data).
-There's a handy convenience function called (pp) that displays much of this data nicely:
+The officially supported method for getting your current location is
+to call (get-current-location), which returns an object containing
+your location (as well as a great deal of other data).
+If the GPSD
+thread has not yet been started (start-gpsd), this function returns
+nil.
+If the thread has stopped, died, or crashed, it also returns
+nil.
+It's your responsibility to use the timestamp to ensure that the
+data you're receiving is current.
+If the GPSD daemon dies, this
+library continues to return the last known location, along with the
+timestamp of that last known location.
+The slowest GPS receiver I've
+seen in 10+ years reports at 0.5hz, so it's probably safe to assume
+that any timestamp more than five seconds old (being extremely
+conservative here) is probably invalid.
+There's a handy convenience
+function called (pp) that displays much of this data returned by the
+GPS nicely (though keep in mind that more data is available by
+accessing fields in the object directly):

 ```
 CL-USER> (gpsd:pp (gpsd:get-current-location))